 We conclude that a simple semantic test suggests that the ASL complex pronominal CL-IX displays a strong semantic behavior, and that the LSF simplex pronoun PI (as well as our LSF consultant's version of CL-IX) does as well.
-On an empirical level, these data should be tested with further consultants in the future, and with even more closely controlled paradigms (as noted, manual intensification can creep in subtle ways).
+On an empirical level, these data should be tested with further consultants in the future.
 On a theoretical level, they should be integrated with the prosodic study conducted by Bertone and Cardinaletti 2011, as part of a more general investigation of pronominal strength in sign language.
 Finally, we have only shown that one important property of strong pronouns is displayed by the ASL and LSF (potentially) strong pronominals under study here; it should be investigated whether they also have the additional 'strong' properties studied by Cardinaletti and Starke 1999.

-10 As seen in the Supplementary Materials, the inference we indicate was obtained in 8 out of 9 judgments spread through 3 paradigms.
+&lt;sup>10 As seen in the Supplementary Materials, the inference we indicate was obtained in 8 out of 9 judgments spread through 3 paradigms.
 The exception is found in LSF 57, 2782b, judgment of [LL 17.08.02]; as noted in the Supplementary Materials, this particular judgment set involved 5 ratings for 4 sentences, and the judgment pertaining to this example might have appeared in the wrong column (we did not shift columns as we computed the results for fear of biasing the data).